eurekasfray/notes/webapp/framework.md

 # Responsibilities

-- Inspect the request and return the appropriate page
+- Inspect the request and return the appropriate resource
 - Handle sessions and cookies
 - Provide security

 # Operation

-- At its foundation a framework must fascillitate the communication between the client and server.
+- Fascillitate the communication between the client and server.
 The client and server communicate using the request-response pattern.
 The client requests a piece of data and the server responds with the requested data.
-The role of the framework is to inspect the request and return the appropriate response.
+The role of the framework is making inspecting the request and returning the appropriate response easy for the application.

 - How do we allow the programmer to map responses to requests?
 The framework must allow the programmer to specify the request and the response.